 Budapest is generally a safe place, but it is still a big city, so if you don’t want any problems, read these guidelines carefully.
 Here we collected some practical information about Budapest for you.
 Learn about taxis, money exchange, public transport and much more.
-If you have further questions don’t hesitate to ask us at firstname.lastname@example.org.
+If you have further questions don’t hesitate to ask us.

 The quickest way is by taxi: the official taxi company of the Budapest airport is Főtaxi.
 The price will be around 6-7000 HUF or 20-25 EUR, depending on traffic and your destination.
 The journey will take about 20-40 minutes.
 You can always pay by card.
-Don’t take any other company’s car here.
+Don’t go with “independent” taxi drivers, they will likely overcharge you.

-You can also book a shuttle minibus before your trip or at the airport, to the city center it costs 3,200 HUF for one person, 4,790 HUF for two.
-Check other prices here.
+You can also book a shuttle minibus before your trip or at the airport, to the city center it costs 4,400 HUF for one person, 5,900 HUF for two.
+Check other prices on the miniBUD webpage.

 Hungary’s currency is the forint, the abbreviation is HUF.
-Nowadays one euro is around 310 forints, but it can change from day to day.
+Nowadays one euro is around 310 forints, one US dollar is around 255 forints, but it can change from day to day.

 Only use ATMs at the bank offices, don’t use the random ones (Euronet) on the street or at the airport, their exchange rates are terrible.
 Most ATMs have forints, some would have euros, for example OTP Bank behind the Kempinski Hotel.